 Application : Applied

-Explanation on : application of the practice The profiles of all Directors are published in the Annual Report and on Bursa Malaysia's website.
-These include their age, gender, tenure of service, directorships in other companies, working experience and any conflict of interest.
-In the notice of OHB's 61 st AGM, the Board included comments on whether the Board supports the resolutions relating to the reappointment, election, and re-election of Directors, together with the Board's rationale for each of the Directors, which were based on reasons including the contribution of the said Directors to the functioning of the Board.
+Explanation on : application of the practice Applied The profiles of all Directors are published in the Annual Report.
+The particulars of each director are disclosed in accordance with Appendix 9C of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, which include the following: a) The name, age, gender, nationality, qualification and whether the position is an executive or non-executive one and whether such director is an independent director; b) Working experience and occupation; c) The date he/she was first appointed to the Board; d) The details of any board committee to which he/she belongs; e) Any other directorship in public companies and OHB; f) Any family relationship with any director and/or major shareholder of OHB; g) The nature and extent of any conflict of interest or potential conflict of interest, including interest in any competing business that he/she has with OHB and its subsidiaries; h) Other than traffic offences, the list of convictions for offences within the past 5 years and particulars of any public sanction or penalty imposed by the relevant regulatory bodies during the financial year, if any; and i) The number of board meetings attended in the financial year.
+In the notice of OHB's 62nd AGM, the Board included comments or whether the Board supports the resolutions relating to the reappointment, election, and re-election of Directors, together with the Board's rationale for each of the Directors, which were based or reasons including the contribution of the said Directors to the functioning of the Board.

 Explanation for : departure

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :